skipperq93/cyberkit/Source/bmalloc/libpas/Documentation.md

 arrays.
 The local allocator has an array of bits that tell the allocator where the free objects are.
 The local view cache has an array of view pointers (up to 1.6MB / 16KB = 100 entries, each using a 24-bit pointer).
-When used in single-heap applications, these overheads don't matter -- they end up being accounting for less than 10<sup>-5</sup> of the overall process footprint (not just in WebKit but when I experimented with libpas in daemons).
+When used in single-heap applications, these overheads don't matter -- they end up being accounting for less than 10<sup>-5</sup> of the overall process footprint (not just in CyberKit but when I experimented with libpas in daemons).
 But when used for many heaps, these overheads are substantial.
 Given thousands or tens of thousands of heaps, TLCs account for as much as 1% of memory.
 So, TLCs support partial decommit.
 Those pages that only have allocators that are inactive get decommitted.
-Note that TLC decommit has landed in the libpas.git repo as of [247029@main](https://commits.webkit.org/247029@main), but hasn't yet been merged into WebKit.
+Note that TLC decommit has landed in the libpas.git repo as of [247029@main](https://commits.webkit.org/247029@main), but hasn't yet been merged into CyberKit.

 The TLC deallocation log flush algorithm is designed to achieve two performance optimizations: